-Registered dietitians work in a variety of settings including hospitals, sports programs, food and nutrition industries and businesses, private practice, and research.
+Registered dietitians with master's degrees work in a variety of settings as clinical nutrition managers including hospitals, sports programs, food and nutrition industries and businesses, private practice, and research.
 According to the Centers for Disease Control and Prevention, more than one-third of U.S. adults are obese, and dietitians will play an increasingly important role in preventing obesity-related conditions such as diabetes and kidney disease.
 An aging baby boomer population will also result in an increased demand for dietitians in nursing homes and home healthcare settings.

 According to the Bureau of Labor Statistics: